arikmeyer/new-platform-architecture/Domains/Service/Service-Domain.md

 - **Direct External Interaction:** This domain **NEVER** calls /provider.
 It does not know how to talk to the outside world.
 - **Complex Decision Making:** This domain **NEVER** calls /optimisation.
 It does not decide if a switch is good; it only triggers the /case process that is responsible for making that decision.

-This detailed specification solidifies the /service domain's role as a clean, secure, and thin API gateway.
-It protects the core business logic from the complexities of external interaction and enforces the strict hierarchical data flow that is essential for the architecture's long-term stability and maintainability.
-It is the disciplined and professional "front door" to your entire operational system.
+This detailed specification solidifies the /service domain's role as the user interaction layer.
+It handles all inbound user communications (email/chat/phone), provides outbound responses, and offers a self-service dashboard.
+It protects the core business logic from the complexities of user interaction and enforces the strict hierarchical data flow that is essential for the architecture's long-term stability and maintainability.
+It is the disciplined and professional interface for all user-facing interactions.